 Lyman was born to parents Lyman Dake and Polly Dake in 1814.
 He married Ann Mariah Fell.

 Lucy was born to parents Lyman Dake and Polly Dake on August 11, 1830 at Hammond, St. Lawrence, NY.
-She married Albert Woodcock in 1853 at Hammond, NY.
-She died on Sept 19, 1872 at Oregon, Ogle Co., IL.
+In 1853 she married Albert Woodcock at Hammond, NY (he was born in Canada and died in 1894 at Los Angeles, CA. He was buried next to his wife at Oregon, Ogle Co., IL).
+Lucy died on September 19, 1872 at Oregon, Ogle Co., IL.

 Jonathan was born in Ontario,